MosGeo/TerraeMotus/README.md

-# TerraeMotus: Earthquake warning system using recurrent neural networks
+# TerraeMotus: Earthquake warning system
+This code is a prototype to predict earthquakes using recurrent neural network.

 ## Packages required
 - Numby